nosana-ci/nosana-programs/README.md

 ## Development

-Dependencies to set up your local Solana development environment.
+See [docs/development.md](./docs/development.md) for a complete guide to setting up your development environment and working with this codebase.
-Install Rust, the Solana CLI, and Anchor Framework with below version:

-- `rustc`: `1.67.1`
-- `solana-cli`: `1.14.16`
-- `anchor-cli`: `0.28.0`

 ## License